Iran further expanding enrichment capacity - diplomats

 STALLED DIPLOMACY

-But it also takes Iran a significant technical step closer to the 90 percent concentration needed for bombs, explaining the West's growing concern about the Islamic state's stockpile of the material.
+But it also takes Iran a significant technical step closer to the 90 percent concentration needed for bombs, explaining the West's growing concern as the Islamic state's stockpile of the material keeps growing.

-A U.S.-based think-tank, the Institute for Science and International Security (ISIS), this month said Iran would currently need at least two to four months to produce enough weapons-grade uranium for one nuclear bomb, and additional time to make the device itself.
+A U.S.-based think-tank this month said Iran would currently need at least two to four months to produce enough weapons-grade uranium for one nuclear bomb, and additional time to make the device itself.

 Last week, Iranian officials said Tehran would negotiate on halting higher-grade enrichment if given fuel for the research reactor, in a possible attempt to show flexibility in stalled nuclear talks with world powers.

-The IAEA said in its last report on Iran in late August that the country had doubled the number of centrifuges to 2,140 at Fordow since the previous report in May.
+The IAEA said in its last report on Iran in late August that the country had doubled the number of centrifuges to 2,140 at Fordow in the previous three months.
 More than 600 remained to be installed, the report showed.

 "They continue sort of unabated," one envoy said.

-But they said Iran was still operating the same number of machines as it has been since early this year, nearly 700 centrifuges.
+But they said Iran was still operating the same number of machines as it had been since early this year, nearly 700 centrifuges.

-Any move by Iran to increase the number of working centrifuges - and the production rate - would be swiftly condemned by its foes in the West and Israel and may further complicate diplomacy aimed at resolving the dispute.
+Any move by Iran to increase the number of working centrifuges - and the production rate - would draw swift condemnation from its foes in the West and Israel and may further complicate diplomacy aimed at resolving the dispute.

 Iran says its nuclear programme is a peaceful project to generate electricity but its refusal to limit the work and lack of transparency with U.N. inspectors have been met with increasingly tough Western sanctions targeting its oil exports.